Information Reconciliation for Continuous-Variable Quantum Key Distribution with $\beta > 1$ Using Short Blocklength Error Correction Codes: Proposal and Concerns: Proposed Reconciliation Protocol

-The accepted frames are not necessarily decoded correctly, but have a relatively low bit error rate (BER).
-Normally, a hashing function is applied to both Alice's and Bob's information bits, but as mentioned before in the short blocklength case this would significantly impact the reconciliation efficiency.
-Therefore, we need to correct the residual bit errors which are still in the accepted information bits.
-To achieve this, Alice concatenates all of the estimated information bits together to create one very long string of bits $\mathbf{c}_{h}$ of length $N_{h} = K\cdot N_l\cdot\text{AFR}$, as shown in Fig. \ref{fig:Encoding}.
-It is important to note that $\mathbf{c}_h$ is a random bit sequence, and therefore not necessarily a codeword of the high rate error correction code.
-Alice calculates the syndrome of this bit sequence using the parity check matrix $\mathbf{H}_h$ of the high rate code, and transmits a one-time padded version of this syndrome $\mathbf{p}_A$ in addition to the indices of all accepted codewords $\mathbf{idx}$ to Bob.
+The accepted frames are not necessarily decoded correctly, but they have a relatively low bit-error rate (BER).
+Normally, a hashing function is applied to both Alice's and Bob's information bits, but as mentioned before in the short blocklength case, this would significantly impact the reconciliation efficiency.
+Therefore, we need to correct the residual bit errors that remain in the accepted information bits.
+To achieve this, Alice concatenates all of the estimated information bits together to create one very long string of bits $\mathbf{w}'$ of length $N_{out}$, as shown in Fig. \ref{fig:Encoding}.
+Alice transmits the indices of all accepted codewords $\mathbf{idx}$ to Bob.
+Bob concatenates the information bits of the accepted codewords to create $\mathbf{w}$, and calculates the syndrome $\mathbf{p}$ of this bit sequence using the parity check matrix $\mathbf{H}_{out}$ of the high-rate code, and transmits a one-time padded version of this syndrome to Alice.
+This syndrome needs to be calculated and transmitted to Alice, as $\mathbf{w}$ is (with high probability) not a valid codeword of the high-rate code.